sjaehn/BOops/README.md

 | > | Move pattern page forward. |

-#### MIDI control page
+#### MIDI control pattern \#1 - 16

-This menu appears upon clicking on the piano keys symbol in the respective tab.
-Enable / disable MIDI-controlled playback of the respective pattern by selection or deselection (= none) of a MIDI status.
+You can move through the up to 16 patterns in B.Oops using MIDI signals (e. g., from a pad controller or a keyboard).
+The respective control menu appears upon clicking on the piano keys symbol in the respective tab.
+Enable / disable MIDI control of the respective pattern by selection or deselection (= none) of a MIDI status.
 You can manually set the parameters to which B.Oops shall respond or you can use MIDI learning.
 Don't forget to confirm ("OK") or discard changes ("Cancel")!

 #### Pattern